Appealing a Scholarship Status

 Many students cannot stay in college without the assistance of federal financial aid, so it's important that you understand how to comply with the Satisfactory Academic Progress policy.
 For more information regarding the SAP policy, please click here.

-Students who decide to appeal financial aid suspension should understand that no appeal is guaranteed to be approved.
-Additionally, it is very important that students who wish to do so begin the appeals process as soon as they find out that they have been placed on financial aid suspension.
+Appealing Financial Aid Suspension: Students who decide to appeal financial aid suspension should understand that no appeal is guaranteed to be approved.
+Additionally, it is very important that students who wish to do so begin the appeals process as soon as possible.
 For instructions on how to appeal financial aid suspension, please click here.